-The priorities for investment will be concentrated on Cheadle Square (the area between Bolton Town Hall and Moor Lane) one of our key intervention areas.
+Last December, Bolton was successfully offered up to £22.9m of funding from the central government’s Towns Fund to help regenerate the Town Centre.
+This is in addition to the £1m accelerated funding already secured.
+The priorities for investment will be concentrated on Cheadle Square (the area between Bolton Town Hall and Moor Lane) which is one of our key intervention areas.

-Bolton’s investment plan is seeking funding for four projects:
+Bolton’s investment plan sought funds for four projects:

 If you would like to find out more please contact us.